schism-dev/schism/docs/mesh-generation/meshing-for-compound-floods/generate-river-map.md

 ## Sample applications
-To test the RiverMapper tool, you can begin by extracting the "RiverMapper_Samples/" directory from [RiverMapper_Samples.tar](http://ccrm.vims.edu/yinglong/feiye/Public/RiverMapper_Samples.tar).
+To test the RiverMapper tool, you can start by extracting the "RiverMapper_Samples/" directory from [RiverMapper_Samples.tar](http://ccrm.vims.edu/yinglong/feiye/Public/RiverMapper_Samples.tar).
-It contains two subdirectories: "Serial" and "Parallel", providing sample applications for a smaller domain and a larger domain respectively.
+Find the following two subdirectories: "Serial" and "Parallel", which provide sample applications for meshing watershed rivers in a smaller domain and a larger domain respectively.
 Each subdirectory contains a sample Python script and the necessary input files.

+Note that these two samples use the default settings suitable for small watershed rivers that are narrower than a few hundred meters.
+Similar settings are used in the latest version of NOAA's operational forecast [STOFS3D Atlantic](https://nauticalcharts.noaa.gov/updates/introducing-the-inland-coastal-flooding-operational-guidance-system-icogs/).
+If you are interested in meshing rivers with a wider range of widths, check samples with more parameter settings [below](#more-parameterization).

-### Meshing rivers in a small domain (Serial mode)
+### Meshing watershed rivers in a small domain (Serial mode)
 For a small domain (covering one or two states), a direct function call to the serial "make_river_map" suffices.
 See the sample script:
 ```